Stockholm is known to be an expensive city to visit.

 14) Take a 2 km long city walking tour in English or Spanish with Free Tour Stockholm, no booking required.
 100% FREE!

 15) Are you a fan of Stieg Larsson’s The Girl with the Dragon Tattoo?
 Take a tour and visit all the famous sites in the book either with a guide (130 SEK per person) or buy a map with the sites marked out at Medeltidsmuseet or Stadsarkivet (40 SEK) and be your own tour guide.

 16) Visit some second-hand stores in the “Hipster-part of Stockholm”, Södermalm.
 There are a lot of them so just google “second hand Södermalm” and you will find plenty of alternatives.

 17) Find Stortorget in Gamla Stan which is the site of the bloodbath who took place in 1520 following the Danish invasion of the town.
 A really gory detail in Stockholm’s history!
 100% FREE!

 18) Head down to O’Leary’s in Tolv Stockholm or Mall of Scandinavia and have some childish fun for a couple of hours with activities like miniature golf, bowling, ping-pong or pool.
-Prices depending on activity but some are quite cheap!
+Prices depending on the activity but some are quite cheap!